 Last Friday, in between stories about Kendrick not listening to his albums after they're turned in for mastering and DAMN. becoming the highest-selling debut of 2017, DJBooth scribe Miguelito penned a think piece entitled, "Praise & Questions: How Kendrick & Chance Talk to God in Different Ways," which aimed to break down the very different ways the two biggest mainstream religious rappers display their faith.

-To our surprise (and excitement), less than 12 hours after publishing Miguelito's article, Kendrick wrote us a letter, acknowledging that he had read the article and offering a complete explanation as to how he expresses God.
+To our surprise (and excitement), less than 12 hours after publishing Miguelito's article, Kendrick wrote us a letter, acknowledging that he had read the article and offering an explanation as to how he expresses God.

 Rather than think piece his response to a think piece—Lord knows, we don't need another think piece—we asked Kendrick for his permission to print his full, unedited message below.